ASTOR RECORDS

 Astor Records

 Astor was also an important distributor of local independent labels.
-In the '60s it distributed Melbourne's Go!! and Scope labels (which were owned by the same company that produced the famous Go!!
-Show pop music TV series) and, in the early 1970s, the Sweet Peach and Image labels.
-The old yellow-and-black 'diamond' label design was phased out sometime in the early 1970s and replaced with an eye-catching full-colour design featuring an idealised rural scene (pictured at left), and local material was identified with the words "Australian Recording", prominently placed just beneath the logo.
+In the '60s it distributed Melbourne's Go!! and Scope labels, owned by DYT, the company co-founded by former Astor recoridng artist Horrie Dargie, which also produced the famous Go!!
+Show pop music TV series.
+In the early 1970s, Astor distributed the Sweet Peach and Image labels.

 Recordings licenced from overseas labels (see below) were a significant part of Astor's business, and as a result Astor's locally-recorded releases are not consecutively numbered.
 Astor held the Australian distribution rights to a number of important international labels including Elektra (USA), Pye (UK), MCA (USA), MGM/Verve (USA) -- which included the rights to the Kama Sutra/Buddah labels -- and Casablanca (USA) after 1974.